The Evolution of Support – Top Customer Support Trends for 2020 and Beyond

 Will your future Support organization align closer to Customer Success, or Product Management?

-Support will be held to account for the delivery and contribution to CX strategic outcomes.
+Customer Support Trend #2: Support will be held to account for the delivery and contribution to CX strategic outcomes.

 One way or another Support will be held accountable to help drive the attainment of CX strategic outcomes.
 Transactional metrics will continue, but more emphasis on the impact Support activities have on customers relationships will be essential.

-Measures of support success will shift from transactional efficiency to retention and growth of account relationships.
+Customer Support Trend #3: Measures of support success will shift from transactional efficiency to retention and growth of account relationships.

 First Contact Closure, Time to Resolution, and other transactional metrics will inform about how to increase the efficiency of Support, yet primary Support metrics will increasingly focus on the impact support interactions have on sustaining and expanding customer relationships.

-The emphasis on NPS shifts to Net Recurring Revenue.
+Customer Support Trend #4: The emphasis on NPS shifts to Net Recurring Revenue.

 NPS has never been a good Support metric.
 Yes, it is easy to implement and provides an indication about how a customer feels about a Support interaction, but it also misses so much.